gknocke/Crypt-PKCS10/README.md

      - Verify signature of CSRs in new() by default.
 Add checkSignature().

+     - Optionally allow invalid base64 character in PEM data.

 For a more detailed list of changes, see `Commitlog` in the distribution.

 # EXAMPLES

-In addition to the code snippets contained in this document, the `t/` directory of the distribution contains a number of tests that exercise the API.
-Although artificial, they are a good source of examples.
+In addition to the code snippets contained in this document, the `examples/` directory of the distribution contains some sample utilitiles.

+Also, the `t/` directory of the distribution contains a number of tests that exercise the API.
+Although artificial, they are another good source of examples.

 Note that the type of data returned when extracting attributes and extensions is dependent on the specific OID used.